 Consulting firm Deloitte published the 2013 Global Manufacturing Competitiveness Index, highlighting areas in which over 550 CEOs across the globe weighed in on where they see manufacturing headed over the next one to five years.
 The results were both expected and shocking, with consistencies with years past overshadowing the new data.

 This brings the issue full circle around to the fiscal cliff looming over the heads of businesses in the U.S. and those all over the world.
 The data suggests that manufacturing, and specifically American manufacturing, should be on the rise and retaining a slight competitive edge over most countries around the globe.
-However, this all seems to depend on the way in which Washington handles their monetary issues.
+However, this all seems to depend on the way in which Washington handles their monetary issues over the next couple of weeks.